contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/05_store/02_entity-stores/01_model-data.md

 # <a class="anchor" name="edit-schema"></a>Edit an Entity Store schema

 You can modify your Entity Store schema e.g. add a property or an entity without losing the data stored inside.
-Of course if you delete a property or entity, you will lose the data associated.
+Of course if you delete a property or entity, you will lose the associated data.

 >**Note:** Once you have deployed your Entity Store, you will not be able to edit a property's name or its type and you will not be able to change an entity's name or its primary key policy.

 ## Add entities and properties

-You can add entities and properties to an Entity Store after you have deployed it and you have exported it to an API.

 From your Entity Store, add your properties (or entities).
 In this example we add a composite property called *address* composed of two subproperties called *city* and *country*.

 ![add property](images/add-property2.jpg "add property")

-In the green confirmation message that displays, click on the link that leads to the API associated.
+**Deploy** your Entity Store.

+From the associated APIs, navigate to the **Data sources** section.
+This section allows you to manage the entities and properties exposed through your web API.

 ![add property](images/update-data-sources.jpg "add property")

-The **Data sources** section of your API opens in a new tab.
-This section allows you to manage the entities and properties exposed through your web API.

 Select the checkbox of the properties you want to expose and click **Apply**.

-Go back to your Entity Store and **Deploy** it.

 You can now **Deploy** your API and invoke it.

 ## Delete entities and properties

-You can delete entities and properties from an Entity Store after you have deployed it and you have exported it to an API.

 From your Entity Store, delete your properties (or entities).

 ![delete property](images/delete-property.jpg "delete property")

-In the window that displays, click on the link that leads to the API associated e.g. *myAPIv1*.
+Click **Confirm** and **Deploy** your Entity Store.

+You can now **Deploy** the associated APIs and invoke them.

-The **Data sources** section of your API opens in a new tab.
-This section allows you to manage the entities and properties exposed through your web API.
-Make sure you still want to delete this property.
+>**Note:** The web API **Data sources** section allows you to manage the entities and properties exposed through your web API.

-Go back to your Entity Store.
-Click **Confirm** and **Deploy** it.

-You can now **Deploy** your API and invoke it.

 <!--
 There are three types of relations available: association, aggregation, and composition.